Ultimade/FlexionIntegration/README.md

 api url:
 http://sandbox.flexionmobile.com/javachallenge/rest/developer/{developerId}/consume/{purchaseId}
-purchaseId String An ID of an existing Purchase but in teh interface api request the Purchase object: void consume(Purchase var1);
+purchaseId String An ID of an existing Purchase but in the interface api request the Purchase object: void consume(Purchase var1);